We love because He (God) first loved us.

 As Lutherans, we at Zion believe that all life is precious and a gift from God.
 From the unborn baby in the womb to the teenager with Down Syndrome to the elderly dementia patient, God’s gift of life should be protected.
 Every year Zion members participate in two life-affirming activities:

 In the fall (generally the first Sunday in October) we participate in the Life Chain, a peaceful, prayerful public witness as we stand at the Brooks Fountain in Marshall in solidarity with other pro-life members of the community.
-We remember 62 million lives lost to abortion and pray for our nation, for people in crisis situations, and for an end to abortion.
+We remember the millions of lives lost to abortion and pray for our nation, for people in crisis situations, and for an end to abortion.

 Every spring, we also hold our annual Mother’s Day Baby Shower, a layette ingathering for Alternatives of Battle Creek, a pro-life, Christian non-profit organization serving the unborn and their families in Battle Creek and surrounding communities.
 For three weeks beginning on Mother’s Day, we collect donations of new and gently used baby items, as well as maternity clothes and items for older children, which we then deliver to Alternatives’ Battle Creek site.